 Step One: Preparing the Base

-This is the step where the existing grass is removed, if there is any, and a aggregate base is put down which the artificial grass will be laid on top of.
+This is the step where the existing grass is removed, if there is any, and an aggregate base is put down which the artificial grass will be laid on top of.
 It sounds straight forward but it's not.
 All of the old grass must be completely removed beforehand.
 Different types of grass require different removal methods.
 For example, Bermuda grass has runners and must be removed utilizing a sod cutter unlike other types which me be removed with a mulching technique called sheeting.
 Next, the aggregate base is applied by the installer.
-How the base is put down can vary and if there are obstacles in the space they can pose a challenge.
+How the base is put down can vary; and if there are obstacles in the space they can pose a challenge.
 Wayward pipes, large rocks, or permanent yard fixtures must be dealt with by expert installers.
 This is not the time for a team of novices to show up and try their hand at it.
 If the base is not put down correctly the most common problem that happens is your grass will start to ripple over time like in this picture.

 Step Two: Installing The Artificial Grass

-Installing the artificial grass is most often where you can tell an amateur installer from a professional.
-Especially when it comes to larger spaces that require seaming and edging.
+Installing the artificial grass is most often where you can tell an amateur installer from a professional, especially when it comes to larger spaces that require seaming and edging.
 These are the trickiest parts that require the most skill and know how on the part of the installer.
 Some companies use a glue seam, while others use proprietary processes for joining the edges together.
 Either are fine, they just need to be done by a professional installer.
-In this picture you can see what happens if the seem is not done correctly.
+In this picture you can see what happens if the seam is not done correctly.
 Always make sure the person installing your lawn is a seasoned professional.

 We have decades of combined artificial grass installation experience and we are the perferred artificial grass installation company for the likes of Google, Salesforce, GoDaddy, and Twitter among others.
-We can say with a high degree of certainty that the experience and knowledge of the installation crew is more important then type of artificial grass you choose.
+We can say with a high degree of certainty that the experience and knowledge of the installation crew is more important than the type of artificial grass you choose.
 The companies you are going to be talking to will all likely have good sales people but what about the crew behind them?
 Take the time to research them too because you don't want the headaches of a bad install.